jacymarmaduke/jacymarmaduke.github.io/index.md

 Results: [Investigation published in USA Today](https://eu.usatoday.com/in-depth/news/nation/2021/11/22/us-forest-service-water-management-limited-oversight-diversions/8717970002/)

-•	Hunted down public records and combined extensive data wrangling with insights from dozens of subject matter experts to produce this interactive investigation of unmitigated water use on public lands amid an American water crisis, weaving a narrative from the foundation of an unwieldy and opaque government dataset.
+•	Hunted down public records and combined extensive data wrangling with insights from dozens of experts to produce this interactive investigation of unmitigated water use on public lands amid a water crisis, weaving a narrative from the foundation of an unwieldy and opaque dataset.

 • Interactive data visualizations convey the scope of the problem in a style that connects with both general and specialized viewers, with opportunities to dive deeper into the details through maps, charts and a virtual flight along a drought-stricken river.